xdmushui/partner-center-sdk/develop/get-promotion-by-id.md

 ---
 title: Gets a single promotion
-description: Gets a single promotion for a given promotion id and country. ms.date: 02/23/2021 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
+description: Gets a single promotion for a given promotion ID and country. ms.date: 02/23/2021 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk